 STEM activity packs

 Have you ever wanted to help your child understand Science, Technology, Engineering and Maths (S.T.E.M.) better?
 Not sure what sort of activities to do that will help your child understand the world around us?
 Our team of amazing Education Communicators have put together a series of creative activities that you can work on with your child that demonstrates various aspects of STEM.
-Included on each PDF are the items needed and the steps to create various 'experiments'.
-Alongside that is an explanation of why things happened in the experiment.

 An activity that explores the nature of molecules while making a spectacular colour display!

 It's time to play with your food!
 This simple experiment demonstrates the nature of static, electrons and the way a charge can be built up as well as lost.
 Who knew salt and pepper was such fun!

 A project to really get creative with, as well as learn about static, electrons and charge.
 Have fun by decorating your butterfly to create a fluttery masterpiece!

 Learn about the natural process of condensation and evaporation with this creative experiment that involves making your own miniature water cycle!

 In this worksheet, we'll create groovy lava bottles and learn about water and oil molecules by seeing them in action in a fantastic bubbly display!